chuiqin/irGSEA/README.md

 #> Validating object structure for DimReduc 'pca'
 #> Validating object structure for DimReduc 'umap'
 #> Object representation is consistent with the most current Seurat version
+#> The 'msigdbdf' package must be installed to access the full dataset.
 #> Calculate AUCell scores
 #> Finish calculate AUCell scores
 #> Calculate UCell scores